-Schickel argued that investment in precious metals should be treated similar to stocks and bonds where sales tax doesn’t apply.
+Schickel argued that the investment in precious metals should be treated like stocks and bonds where sales tax doesn’t apply.

 However, the recessive economy of Kentucky has lawmakers finding ways to cut tax exemptions rather than create additional tax breaks.

-“It seemed to me to be discouraging investment in precious metals,” Schickel said.
-“For people that are making investments of these kind, we want Kentucky to be a friendly place to live.”
+“It seemed to me to be a discouraging investment in precious metals,” Schickel said.
+“For people that are making investments of these kinds, we want Kentucky to be a friendly place to live.”

 Coin dealers debate that Kentucky would have an advantage with the sales tax exemption.
-There would be increased revenue from investors who are presently buying on the internet or in states where there is no sales tax.
+There would be increased revenue from investors who are presently buying on the internet or in states with no sales tax.